 This is a key part of Sri Ramana’s teachings: The Self can only eliminate the mind when the mind no longer has any tendency to move outwards.
 While those outward-moving tendencies are still present, even in a latent form, the mind will always be too strong for the Self to dissolve completely.
 This is why Sri Ramana’s technique works and the forcible-restraint way doesn’t.
 You can keep the mind restrained for decades, but such a mind will never be consumed by the Self because the desires, the tendencies, the vasanas, are still there.
 They may not be manifesting, but they are still there.
 Ultimately, it is the grace or power of the Self that eliminates the final vestiges of the desire-free mind.
 The mind cannot eliminate itself, but it can offer itself up as a sacrifice to the Self.
 Through effort, through inquiry, one can take the mind back to the Self and keep it there in a desire-free state.
 However, mind can’t do anything more than that.
 In that final moment, it is the power of the Self within that pulls the last remains of the mind back into itself and eliminates it completely.

 About David Godman

 For the past five years David Godman and two colleagues have been translating Tamil texts in which Muruganar, one of Sri Ramana’s leading devotees, recorded Sri Ramana’s teachings.
-Some of the teachings were published in 2003 in a book called Padamalai; the remainder will come out later this year in a work entitled Guru Vachaka Kovai.
-When this project has been completed, they will translate the devotional poems of Guhai Namasivaya, a saint who lived on Arunachala about five hundred years ago.
+Some of the teachings were published in 2003 in a book called Padamalai; the remainder is in a work entitled Guru Vachaka Kovai.
+They also translated the devotional poems of Guhai Namasivaya, a saint who lived on Arunachala about five hundred years ago.
 For more information on David Godman and his books, please visit: davidgodman.org.